-The second missed opportunity in our example scenario is the lack of reaction to whatever is weird.
+The second missed opportunity for writing feelings is the lack of reaction to whatever is weird.
 If one character is doing something to disturb the status quo, the characters around him need to take notice instead of taking the path of least resistance.
 I know there are some worlds, like totalitarian societies in a dystopia, for example, where any kind of out-of-line behavior is frowned upon and maybe it’s a bad idea to react.
-Even in that case–and maybeespecially in that case–characters should be tough on other characters.
+Even in that case–and maybe especially in that case–characters should be tough on other characters.
 That means confronting them, forcing them into the vulnerable places, throwing open closet doors and letting the skeletons out.
-If something is weird, it needs to be weird for the POV characterand those around them.
+If something is weird, it needs to be weird for the POV character and those around them.

 This is something I’ve discussed a lot on the blog, but it never becomes less important.
-Writers are notorious for taking shortcuts and making it easier on themselves.
+Writers are notorious for taking shortcuts when it comes to writing emotions.
 That’s why characters shrug off bumps in the night until it’s convenient for the writer’s plot to finally involve the monster.
 That’s why they ignore a friend’s mounting pallor until–oops!–they’re found in the cemetery at midnight, feeding on a fresh kill.
 If your protagonist and the other characters in your world have such tight control over themselves and their reactions to events, there are fewer opportunities for your reader to get to know them.